neural-electrophysiology-tool-team/electrophysiology-parser-python/README.md

       3. GetRelevantTimestamps- Gets the relevant timestamps for console application.<br/>
       4. GetTimeIndex- Gets  the time indices of the matrix that contains the metadata according to the selected parameters.<br/>
       5. ShowFileInnerSection- Some data formats are built with many folders.
 This function makes it more convenient to explore in the data structure.<br/>
-  >b.
+  +b.
 MCH5Interface.py, NWBInterface.py, OERecordingsInterface.py:<br/>
-   >> i.
+  ++ i.
 These classes inherit from FormatInterface.<br/>
     >>ii.
 All formats must have the following functions:<br/>
       >>>1.
 GetData- extracts the data (usually done via python packages).<br/>
       it should extract the data according to the selected channels and time window.<br/>